Online Coloring of Short Intervals: Lower Bounds

 Note that, similarly to Observation~\ref{obs:phi}, one could already use Corollary~\ref{cor:lower_53} to get a lower bound arbitrarily close to $\lim_{n\to\infty}\alpha_n=\sqrt{3} \approx 1.73205$ for the asymptotic competitive ratio of any online algorithm that work for all $\sigma \ge 1$.
-Nonetheless in Section~\ref{sec:lower_52} we prove a stronger $5/2$ lower bound. } \onlyCONF{\begin{proof}Deferred to the appendix.\end{proof}}
+Nonetheless in Section~\ref{sec:lower_52} we prove a stronger $5/2$ lower bound.

-\begin{theorem*}[Reminder of Theorem~\ref{thm:53}] For every $\sigma > 1$ there is no online algorithm for $\sigma$-interval coloring with the asymptotic competitive ratio less than $5/3$. \end{theorem*}